Najeeb-akh/pro_planner/README.md

 # ProPlanner

 A new Flutter project.

-## Getting Started

-FlutterFlow projects are built to run on the Flutter _stable_ release.
+This is an offline un-official repo for the android project.